 The Fedibook project

-Fedibook aims to be the easiest way into the Fediverse, and familiar if you are coming from mainstream social networks like Facebook.
-That is why we call it Your Friendly Neighborhood Social Network.
+Fedibook aims to be the easiest way into the Fediverse, and familiar if you are coming from mainstream social media.
+That is why I call it Your Friendly Neighborhood Social Network.

 Fedibook is for you if you want to connect with friends and community groups.
 If you want to connect with people all over the world to discuss or learn about your favourite topics, Mastodon is likely the better option.
 If you want to see and share amazing pictures, go check out Pixelfed.
 If you are into short videos — whether for building a following or just enjoying a random scroll — go check out Loops.

-As you can see there are great alternatives to the shitty applications from Big Tech.
-I hope for Fedibook to be the last missing alternativ to the Big Shitty Five.
+As you can see, there are great alternatives to the applications from Big Tech in the Fediverse.
+I hope Fedibook will be the last missing piece — the Friends First social platform the Fediverse has been waiting for.

 The Fedibook project is about identifying what is good about online community and leaving behind what is not.
-It is a rediscovery and a reinvention, and we will learn along the way.
+It is a rediscovery and a reinvention, and I will learn along the way.

-If you want to be part of that journey, come join us.
-If you are a potential new user, create an account on the showcase instance at fedibook.net.
+If you want to be part of that journey, come join.
+If you are a potential new user, create an account on the showcase instance at https://fedibook.net.
 If you are considering running your own Fedibook server — and I hope many will — jump in, install your own instance, and share your feedback on what it is like to be an operator.

 If you cannot wait to bring all your friends to Fedibook but would rather not deal with things breaking or data being lost, I ask for a little more patience.
 Follow along at about.fedibook.net as the project evolves.
 If you are already on the Fediverse, follow the #fedibook tag.